Coboundaries and eigenvalues of finitary S-adic systems: The constant-length -adic case

-where this directive sequence takes values in $\{ \sigma\circ \tau \circ \sigma, \sigma \circ \sigma, \tau \circ \sigma \}$, all of whose matrices are positive.
-We conclude by Proposition \ref{prop:exact} that $(X_{\boldsymbol \sigma},T)$ is of exact finite rank, although it is not linearly recurrent ~\cite{Durand:00b}.
-From Example \ref{ex:first} above, its maximal equicontinuous factor is $(\Z_3,+1)$.
-Finally, while it is not strongly prefix-straight, it satisfies the second conditions of Corollary \ref{cor:finitary-constant-sadic}, so $(\Z_3,+1)$ is also its Kronecker factor, i.e., the measure-theoretic factor generated by the measurable eigenvalues.
+it is strongly primitive.
+We have also seen that $(X_{\boldsymbol \sigma},T)$ is of exact finite rank, although it is not linearly recurrent ~\cite{Durand:00b}, and that its maximal equicontinuous factor is $(\Z_{(3)},+1)$.
+Finally, while it is not strongly straight, it satisfies the second condition of Corollary \ref{cor:finitary-constant-sadic}, so $(\Z_{(3)},+1)$ is also its Kronecker factor, which we define as the maximal measure theoretic factor of the system that is isomorphic to a rotation on a compact abelian group.